jantimon/next-yak/README.md

 ## Todos:

-This is a proof of concept.
-There are a lot of things that need to be done before this can be used in production:
+next-yak is currently in the development phase, with several todos that must be completed before it is ready for production:

  - [ ] improve js parsing - right now it not reusing babel..
  - [ ] better sourcemaps